ryansonshine/semantic-release-codeartifact/README.md

 See [Additional Usage](#additional-usage) for details on using other tools with this plugin.

-### Example Repository
+## Demo

-Check out [the example repo](https://github.com/ryansonshine/semantic-release-codeartifact-example) to see it in action.
+Check out [this example repo](https://github.com/ryansonshine/semantic-release-codeartifact-example) to see it in action.

 ## Requirements